robotlightsyou/Command_Line_Games_Hub/README.md

 ### importer.py

-Importer is a helper program that will try to import a a dictionary into dicts.py from an external CSV.
+Importer is a helper program that will try to import a dictionary into dicts.py from an external CSV.
 Currently the CSV must be one column, with the term at the start of the cell, followed by a ':', followed by the definition.
 Importer will attempt to sterilize any mentions of term in the definition, but it is a brute tool that will likely require manual editing.
-After importing cut and paste ALL_DICTS to the end of the file, and add and entry for the new deck you just uploaded.

-* To do - insert new dict before ALL_DICTS
-* To do - add new dict to ALL_DICTS

 ### dicts.py